PrincetonUniversity/hpc_beginning_workshop/00_quick_start/README.md

 srun python matrix_inverse.py
 ```

-Next, while still on your laptop, run the following ssh command to create a directory on Adroit (you need to replace `<YourNetID>` twice):
+Next, while still on your laptop, run the following `ssh` command to create a directory on Adroit (you need to replace `<YourNetID>` twice):

 ```
 ssh <YourNetID>@adroit.princeton.edu "mkdir -p /scratch/network/<YourNetID>/python_test"
 ```

-Transfer the Python and Slurm scripts to Adroit using the scp (secure copy) command:
+Transfer the Python and Slurm scripts from your laptop to Adroit using the `scp` (secure copy) command:

 ```
 scp matrix_inverse.py job.slurm <YourNetID>@adroit.princeton.edu:/scratch/network/<YourNetID>/python_test